pybay/pybay_old/README.md

 To work on this you'll need Python 3.6.
 Then:

 1. Fork the repo to your own personal github.
-    - also clone the symposion repository, take note of the path to symposion/
 2. Clone the repo to your local environment.
 3. Use `pipenv install` to install all required packages locally (using a virtualenv)
 4. Use `pipenv shell` to use the local packages